oracle-devrel/devo.tutorials/oci-iac-framework/getting-started-with-oci-intro.md

 author: kubemen
 date: 2021-10-29 06:00
 ---
-{% img aligncenter assets/landing-zone.png 400 400 "OCLOUD landing zone" %}
+{% imgx aligncenter assets/landing-zone.png 400 400 "OCLOUD landing zone" %}

 Over the last two decades, Cloud Computing has revolutionized the technological landscape, allowing companies to rent infrastructure instead of building rapidly-obsolescing hardware on-site.
 During this time, the architectual approach that combines infrastructure orchestration and application code into cloud services has evolved.